 Parents of the dysfunctional family may resort to physical abuse and hurting of a child.
 There may be signs of verbal, physical, sexual or emotional abuse in children who come from dysfunctional families.
-Children observe this as normal and showcase the same behavior as adults later.
+Children observe this as normal and showcase the same behaviour as adults later.

 What Are The Effects of Growing Up in A Dysfunctional Family?

 Growing up in a dysfunctional family can largely have negative effects on the children.
 Mistrust, anxiety, despise and other negative emotions lead to a very insecure adult.
-Certain common behavior patterns can be observed in people who come from a dysfunctional family which are:
+Certain common behaviour patterns can be observed in people who come from a dysfunctional family which are:

 The child has a bad image of self and suffers from a lack of self-confidence and self-esteem.